mecid/mecid.github.io/_posts/2021-05-04-chaining-publishers-with-combine-framework-in-swift.md

 In the example above, we refactored our *SearchViewModel* to use the *switchToLatest* operator.
 The *switchToLatest* operator is designed to work with a publisher that emits other publishers.
 That's why we use the *map* operator to transform our publisher into the publisher that emits search publishers.
 Then we attach the *switchToLatest* operator flattening the stream of publishers and delivering results only from the latest one.

 #### Conclusion
 This week we learned about two different ways of chaining asynchronous operations with the Combine framework.
 Usually, the *flatMap* operator is what you need to chain multiple operations.
-When you should do some work as a response to a user action, you can use the combination of *map* and *switchToLatest* operators to deliver the latest results.
+When you should do some work as a response to a user action, you should use the combination of *map* and *switchToLatest* operators to deliver the latest results.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!